plotly/plotly.rs/README.md

     Ok(())
 }
 ```
-will open 3 tabs in the browser with the first two containing the *PNG* and *JPEG* outputs respectively.
+will open 3 tabs in the browser with the first two containing the *PNG* and *JPG* outputs respectively.
 Then these must be saved manually
 by right clicking and selecting `Save As...` in the context menu of the browser.
 This is somewhat cumbersome, however, I haven't found a
 more elegant solution. **Suggestions are most welcome!**

+At present the method `to_html` is the only available way to persist the plots programmatically.

 # License